 The Big Buddy Breakfast Series is an online fundraising event in which leaders from sports and business worlds lend their time, thoughts and unique perspective to help make a positive difference for boys without fathers in their lives with Big Buddy.

 IAN FOSTER & SIMON BARNETT TALK RUGBY

 May 23, 10-11am

-In this first-of-its-kind interview, GJ Gardner Homes Ambassador and media personality Simon Barnett will talk all-things-rugby with Head Coach, Ian Foster.
-This event is proudly supported by Big Buddy Foundation Partner, GJ Gardner Homes.
+In this first-of-its-kind interview, GJ Gardner Homes Ambassador and media personality Simon Barnett will talked all-things-rugby with Head Coach, Ian Foster.
+This event is was proudly supported by Big Buddy Foundation Partner, GJ Gardner Homes.

 Big Buddy makes a positive difference to boys who grow up without a father around, by finding male role models for them to spend time with.
-By making a generous donation today, you are joining Ian, Simon, and hundreds of others in making this difference.
+By making a generous donation attendees joined Ian, Simon, and hundreds of others in making this difference.

-What's more, everyone who buys a ticket will be sent a link to watch the recording after the event, at any time.
+Everyone who donated was sent a link to watch the recording after the event, at any time.

 During his playing career, Ian Foster, 54, became the most–capped Waikato player of all time, boasting 148 games (1985 – 1998).
 He also has 26 games under his belt for the Chiefs (1996 – 1998).
 But he eventually swapped his boots for a coach’s whistle: he became The Chiefs' Technical Advisor, then Assistant Coach with Waikato, followed by co-coach of the Junior All Blacks (2005-07 and 2009).
 Foster also spent eight years and over 100 games coaching The Chiefs.